So you’ve launched your new website and you are nowhere to be found in Google.

 Authority is achieved by having other websites linking to yours.
 You can think of these as ‘votes of authority’.
 A website with a high domain linking to you will pass over some of that authority, signalling to Google that you must have some importance and therefore a higher level of authority.

 Some websites try to manipulate the algorithm by paying for links.
 This is a risky strategy as Google looks for this behaviour and severely penalises websites caught buying links.

 So how do you get these links?
 Here are a couple of key must have building blocks for a new website:

 This is probably the place to start as it’s a relatively straightforward but time consuming process.
-As well as being a source of business enquiries, submitting your website to good quality directories will signal to Google that your website has some serious intent and will assist you with overall visibility.
+Submitting your website to good quality directories will signal to Google that your website has some serious intent and will assist you with overall visibility.
 If you are a member of any governing bodies or trade associations, links from them will greatly assist.

 If you intend to have some social presence (recommended, but you will need to plan resources to run it), you should create profiles for your business on key social platforms like LinkedIn, Twitter and Facebook.
 Yes this still holds true if you are a B2B business.

 Once you have completed the above 2, guest blogs are a very powerful way to win valuable links from high DA websites.
 If you operate in a certain niche, you should find high DA publishers in your space and offer to write an article for them.